 Although vitamin C is in the larger family of antioxidants, Rivera notes that it’s actually unique because it’s highly active, but equally deactive.
 “Because vitamin C is very effective, it can be deactivated easily by light, water and oxygen,” she says.
 “Those three key things are important to take a look at when you are considering what vitamin C formula you want to use on your face.”
 This means that a highly potent vitamin C formula has the right concentration on the inside and the right packaging, like a dark bottle, to protect it on the outside.

 What to Look for When Buying Vitamin C Skin Care

 “The first thing to take into consideration when you’re looking for a vitamin C formula is the percentage,” says Rivera.
 She explains that a good formula will have pure 10-20% vitamin C. You should also make sure your formula doesn’t contain water.
 “You really want an an-hydrous formula that, however you use it, won’t come into contact with air or with light,” she says.
 “Packaging is usually the least sexy element you look for in a formula, but it’s extremely important.”
 Look for a product housed in an opaque, metal tube that won’t allow oxygen to go into it and corrupt the solution.
 Not sure which product to add to your routine?
 We like the L’Oréal Paris Derm Intensives 10% Pure Vitamin C Serum.

 How to Incorporate Vitamin C Into Your Routine

-How Do I Know My Vitamin C Serum Is Working?
+How Do I Know If My Vitamin C Serum Is Working?

-Unlike some skincare products that may take a long time to show results, vitamin C’s results generally appear quickly.
-“You should see luminosity about a week after you start using it,” Rivera says, “but let’s be clear that vitamin C is a process, and you need to apply it consistently, day and night.”
+Unlike some skin-care products that may take a long time to show results, the benefits of vitamin C generally appear quickly.
+“You should see luminosity about a week after you start using it,” says Rivera.
+“Let’s be clear, though, that vitamin C is a process and you need to apply it consistently.”